Frederik-Rustad/Frederik-Rustad/README.md

 ### I'm Frederik and currently studying Frontend

+I'm a Front-end developer based in Viken, Norway.
-I specialize in creating beautiful, responsive websites and web applications.
+I specialize in creating beautiful, responsive websites.
 With a passion for creating modern, user-friendly experiences, I'm always looking for new ways to build intuitive interfaces.
+As demonstrated here, I higly enjoy the animation possibilities with CSS.

+I'm a hobby photagrapher and a painter in my free time.
+With an education in Service Electronics and a background in the service industry.

 ### Skils
 ```